 ONE THAT GOT AWAY.
 It rarely happens, but an unrecovered deer or gobbler still counts toward your quota.
 If it staggers or falls but gets away, or leaves blood/hair/feathers…it counts as a kill.

-FAIR CHASE: As a Wildlife Co-Op member, you pledge to legal ethical hunting under free range and fair chase conditions.
+FAIR CHASE: As a Wildlife Co-Op member, you pledge to uphold the highest standards of legal ethical hunting under free range and fair chase conditions.

-FEED & MINERALS: Corn and minerals included in dues.
-Only feral hogs can be hunted over bait.
-Lease manager uses feeders sparingly to hold deer on the property during deer season.
-Manager will designate official locations away from stands.
-No other feed/bait allowed other than those locations.
+FEED & MINERALS: Only feral hogs can be hunted over bait.
+Lease manager may use feeders sparingly to hold deer on the property during deer season.
+If so, manager designates official locations away from stands.
+Feed/bait allowed only at those locations.

 SIGN IN.
 Wildlife Cooperative provides permanent stands (tower blind, ladder, hang-on, tripod) to be shared equally with all members on a first come first served basis.
-A member can place permanent stands as well, provided those stands are treated as equally accessible to all members similar to Co-Op owned stands.
+Stands placed by members are treated as equally accessible to all members similar to Co-Op owned stands.
 No signing in the night before.
 No signing in this morning for a hunt this afternoon.
-No signing in and then going back to the camper to finish getting ready.
 The intent is to sign-in and go immediately to the stand.
 Sign in for one stand.
 Sign out before going to another.
 Lease manager may designate an app for virtual sign-in system.

-SCOUTING: Scout as much as you like during off-season.
-No scouting from 2 weeks before archery season through end of deer season.
+SCOUTING: Scout during off-season.
+No scouting from two weeks prior to archery season opener through end of deer season.
 Take the designated route to/from each stand during deer season.
 Leave the rest of the area untouched.

 CAMERAS: To limit disturbance, cameras are prohibited during deer season except those operated in collaboration with the lease manager and shared simultaneously with all members.
 May include SD and cellular cameras owned by Wildlife Cooperative and members.
-You are not expected to provide cameras, but if you do, then you agree to collaborate with the lease manager to meet the spirit of this rule.
-If you do not wish to participate in this way, then simply remove all your cameras 2 weeks prior to archery season.
+Members who want to use their personal cameras during deer season agree to collaborate with the lease manager to meet the spirit of this rule.
+If you do not wish to participate in the photo share during deer season, then simply remove all your cameras 2 weeks prior to archery season.

 ROAD & TRAIL RIDING: Protect roads and camp area from rutting and damage.
 No vehicles or ATVs in green fields except to retrieve a deer.
 Interior roads are open May-Aug for scouting to learn the property.
-Interior roads are closed Sep-Apr to avoid disturbance of deer and turkeys.
+The general intent is that interior roads are deemed closed Sep-Apr to avoid disturbance of deer and turkeys.

 TARGET SHOOTING: No firearms target shooting Sep-May.
 Okay to target practice Jun-Aug.

 SCENT CONTAINMENT: Hunt the wind!
 Use the chart of best/worst wind for each stand.
-If wind is bad for a stand, don’t hunt it.
-Leave no trace you were ever in or around a stand.
+Do not hunt a stand if the wind is bad for that spot.
+Leave no trace you were there.
 No smoking in/around stands.
+No field dressing game.
 Leave stands clean.
-When leaving an enclosed blind, be sure to close windows and latch door.

 METHODS: Still-hunt only for deer.
 No stalking, slipping, pushing, or deer drives.
 No roaming around hunting areas during deer season.